dmanchala/Email-Survey-Web-App/README.md

-# node-with-react
+# Pollstery

-A practice web application to send email surveys to customers.
+A practice web application to send yes-no email surveys to customers.
 Built as part of a Udemy course.

 Frameworks:
 * React